 Youth Dance Classes

 We are proud to offer youth dance classes as a means of fostering a love for dance.
 Since 2015, The Moss Center has provided fun and inclusive dance classes for the youth in our community.
+Based on the community’s response, we have shifted our dance program to include two different categories:

-The reduced pricing of this class is intended to assist families who are experiencing financial limitations (see eligibility requirements below).
+- Hip Hop Dance Classes for ages 7-14 (reduced cost) The reduced pricing of this class is intended to assist families who are experiencing financial limitations (see eligibility requirements below).

 All classes have eligibility requirements that are explored further in their respective section.
 Please click below for eligibility, costs and registration details.